lucas-309/cds-onboarding-tennis/README.md

-Makefile: file that runs useful tests. plots/ : contains useful plots visualizing the data milestones/ : documenting the progress of this project README.md: this file, has useful info about the project
+Makefile: file that runs useful tests. plots/ : contains useful plots visualizing the data milestones/ : documenting the progress of this project frontend/ : includes the code for the frontend of this project.
+README.md: this file, has useful info about the project